 Improve sleep quality

-only provides a refreshing, restful nap, but can also improve the overall sleep quality.
+According to the latest research, a long walk in nature not only provides a refreshing, restful nap, but can also improve the overall sleep quality.

 In a study published in Current Biology in 2017, American researcher Kenneth Wright measured the sleep cycles of participants before and after a weekend camping trip.

 Exercise promotes the release of endorphins, a chemical that creates positive feelings for the brain.
 However, hiking can improve our mood, much better than regular walks in the neighborhood.